KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 when writing out a ML file, give it the [MLField] attribute and CompiledObject.cs will automatically use it.

+**All [MLField] members must be *Properties* not *Fields*, despite the name "MLField". **

-You need not make sure your [MLField] fields are public, as the code that is loading/reading them is "cheating" by using reflection that bypasses access protections.
-This may seem like bad design, but the alternative is to allow *everyone* to write to your fields in order to allow the loader to restore them from the ML file, and that's even worse design.
+You need not make sure your [MLField] members are public, as the code that is loading/reading them is "cheating" by using reflection that bypasses access protections.
+This may seem like bad design, but the alternative is to allow *everyone* to write to your members in order to allow the loader to restore them from the ML file, and that's even worse design.

+### The MLField attribute needs 2 arguments, as follows:

+[MLField(int order, bool needsRelocation)]

+The *order* is just a number on which to sort, to guarantee that the arguments get written in the ML file in the same order as they'll be read back in.
+It serves no purpose other than that and you can pick any arbitrary number here you like as long as each MLField of your Opcode gets a unique number.
+The only reason it's here is because Reflection operates via hashes that don't guarantee that fields come out in any particular order, not even necessarily the order that they appear in the source code.

+The *needsRelocation* flag indicates whether or not this member will be altered upon loading the file into memory by prepending a string prefix to it.
+It's meant for destination labels and index labels that store the opcode's position in a string like "@0001".
+They will be automatically altered so as to make them fit with the code in memory from other programs without causing clashes with them.

 Only a few object types can be [MLField]'s
 ------------------------------------------